Thermally modified wood: Main companies in the industry

-The latest research of thermo modification process showed that the coloration of wood during thermo-treatment is not necessary leading to its durability and stability: the reactions which are responsible for changing color during modification are different than reactions which are responsible for durability.
+The latest research of thermo modification process showed that the coloration of wood during thermo-treatment is not necessary leading to its durability and stability: the reactions which are responsible for changing color during modification are different from reactions that are responsible for durability.
 Not all brown wood should be considered really thermo-modified.

 Ongoing research

 There is ongoing research to optimize the industrial processes and the various parameters to produce it and to develop the applications for this wood.
 There is also research in order to find new wood heat treatment processes, even trying to combine different wood modification processes.

 AlphaInterloc is a company that is doing current process engineering and equipment design in USA North America.